CatznipViewer/catznip-docs/catznip/docs/features/spell_checker.md

 # Spell Checker

-**This feature is now included as part of the official Linden Lab client.**
+!!! info "This feature is now included as part of the official Linden Lab client."

 The Catznip Spell Checker highlights misspelt words as you type throughout the viewer, right clicking on an underlined word presents a selection of possible replacements, option to add to dictionary and to ignore all future occurrences.